 Although Tony Henderson’s career did not finish as well as it started, he had a good run in Ann Arbor from 1990 to 1994.
 In addition to making twenty-four starts and earning four varsity letters, he was a proud member of three Big Ten Championship teams.
 He earned some special recognition when he was named the Matthaei Award winner in 1992.

 Tony Henderson did not play in the National Football League, but he was good enough to play nine years of Arena League Football.
 Check out the details in Bruce Madej’s article linked below.

 Today is a good day to remember the contributions of Tony Henderson to Michigan Football.
 He, and his teammates, contributed forty-four wins to the all-time Wolverine victory total.
 They also won four of five bowl games which is something that no other group of Michigan football players can say.
 Thanks for the Maize and Blue memories Tony Henderson.
-I hope you enjoy your special day today.
+I hope that Tony really enjoys his special day today.
 Go Blue!